ramtw/Solutions-LeetCode/README.md

 # Solutions-LeetCode
-Solutions of the selected questions from LeetCode- competitve coding
+Solutions of the selected questions from LeetCode- competitive coding.